ktsomani/user-funnel-analysis/README.md

 ## Portfolio description
 “Built a reproducible e-commerce funnel analysis project using Python, SQLite, and an interactive dashboard.
 Implemented ordered session-level conversion logic, event deduplication, segmented analysis, and independent reconciliation checks on 12,000 simulated sessions.
 Developed testable recommendations and documented measurement limitations.”

-Do not claim this project increased a real store's conversion or revenue.
-Findings are generated in `results/findings.md` after each run.